The Phakisa Raceway

 Phakisa Raceway (also known as the Phakisa Freeway), praised by global motor sport icons such as Valentino Rossi, can be found near the city of Welkom in the Free State, halfway between Johannesburg and Bloemfontein.
 A visit to the Phakisa Raceway promises high-octane action for spectators and competitors alike.

-The venue, which can accommodate up to 60 000 spectators, has hosted the South African MotoGP several times.
-Previous winners include Max Biaggi, Gary McCoy and Rossi.
+The venue, which can accommodate 60 000 spectators, has hosted the South African MotoGP several times.
+Previous winners include Max Biaggi, Gary McCoy and Valentino Rossi.

 After winning the MotoGP in 2001, Rossi said he found the track one of the most demanding in the world, adding 'you have to be brave to win here.'